Adding Terpenes to Cannabis Products (Distillate, Buds, Dabs, Oil, & Tinctures)

 In case we’re using a grinder, we can add a bit of the oil first (or oil the grinder lightly), then grind the bud and smoke or vape it.

-The most common practice is to apply the terpenes on the flower itself.
+The most common practice is to apply the terpenes to the flower itself.
 It’s certainly the easiest method to use!
 However, keep in mind that you really do need just a couple of drops.
 It may not sound like much, but it will be more than enough due to the concentration.
 If you add too much, the terpenes may overpower the taste and smell of the buds!

 Cannabis distillates, which usually have a very high THC potency, are made with the use of a solvent.
 Yet, during that process, terpenes are boiled off and lost.
 That means the manufacturers have to supplement them afterward to ensure the content, strength, and effects are all up to standard.